 Today, Congresswoman Norton still puts her foot to the ground on behalf of our youth here.
-She recently established an earmark $360,000 for Covenant House Greater Washington programs.
-With this earmark, Congress will direct this specified amount of funding to help our facilities maintain and build its impact, capacity of services, and resources available within community.
+She recently established an earmark of $360,000 for Covenant House Greater Washington programs.
+With this earmark, Congress will direct this specified amount of funding to help our facilities maintain and build their impact, capacity of services, and resources available within the community.

 Congresswoman Norton’s commitment to giving back and bettering her community has demonstrated that even one single individual can have a great influence on others and be an instrumental part of changes that affect many people's lives for the better.
 She shows us through her actions that it is possible to give back to one’s community and make tangible differences in the lives of others.
 It is not merely talk; it is action that speaks louder than words.
 She is deserving of praise and recognition for all she continues to do and what she stands for as a role model for young people everywhere.